Register for email updates about the weekend.

 Rachel will be hosting our late night programme and contributing to our main session programme.

-Patrick is the Founder and CEO of urban youth work charity XLP, an organisation which aims to create positive futures for young people and make a sustainable impact on poverty and educational failure in London.
+Patrick Regan is the Founder and CEO of urban youth work charity XLP, an organisation which aims to create positive futures for young people and make a sustainable impact on poverty and educational failure in London.
+Patrick is the author of several books, the latest of which, When Faith Gets Shaken, explores how we find God in times of suffering.
+He lives in Chelmsford with his wife Diane and their four children.

 Patrick will be contributing to a main session, and taking part in a late-night discussion at NYMW.